jayhpatel172/PRECIMA/README.md

 To run this project on any device run cli command `npm install` before compiling it.

+# Project details

+This project is built using Angular 8.

 # NgCompleteGuideUpdate

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.